 Playful Leadership: Foundation Part II

-This course follows on from the Playful Leadership Foundation II course and provides a refresher on core concepts covered in the foundation course as well additional concepts to deepen your appreciation and practice of personal transformation through play.
+This course follows on from the Playful Leadership Foundation II course and provides a refresher on core concepts covered in the foundation course as well additional concepts to deepen your appreciation and practice of personal and systemic transformation through play.
 Find out more here.

 Where True Play Happens